 PRovoke Media's editorial series published in collaboration with partners.

-Last year’s Consultancy of the Year in Russia and the CIS, One Philosophy has continued to grow both in size (it now boasts a team of more than 100 in its Kiev headquarters, following growth of close to 40% in 2018) and in stature (founder Natalya Popovych is a thought leader in the PR business regionally, as well as a prominent ambassador-activist for Ukraine internationally and co-founder of Ukraine Crisis Media Center).
+2018’s Consultancy of the Year in Russia/CIS, One Philosophy has continued to grow both in size (it now boasts a team of more than 100 in its Kiev headquarters) and in stature — founder Natalya Popovych is a thought leader in the PR business regionally, as well as a prominent ambassador-activist for Ukraine internationally and co-founder of Ukraine Crisis Media Center.

 The Be-it Agency, One Philosophy’s legacy company, severed ties with Russia’s PRP Group—Weber Shandwick’s longtime affiliate in the region—in 2014, after the start of the Ukrainian revolution, quickly establishing itself as a leader in the Ukrainian market.
-The company has since expanded, in 2016 launching Republic (which specializes in governmental relations) and Be-It Health & Social Impact.
-In 2017, the group added Zeitgeist Design and Changers, which added branding and leadership development capabilities, and formally created the One Philosophy Group, a network of multidisciplinary and highly entrepreneurial agencies united by the idea that fostering—and rallying stakeholders around—a shared purpose is key to driving success.
+The company has since expanded, and now comprises five thriving brands.
+In addition to Be-It, which grew 18% in 2019, there is change consultancy Changers (+33%), creative shop Solutions for People, public affairs firm Republic and Be-It Health & Social Impact — which together form a network of multidisciplinary and highly entrepreneurial agencies united by the idea that fostering—and rallying stakeholders around—a shared purpose is key to driving success.

 PBN H+K Strategies (WPP)

-PBN was one of the first western firms to establish a foothold in Russia 27 years ago, building a solid portfolio of business that revolved around market access and public affairs work, primarily for western companies—expanding to Ukraine (it celebrated its 21st anniversary last year) and then Kazakhstan (20 years).
-But the firm has diversified its business considerably since Myron Wasylyk took over as chief executive in 2014, emphasizing the firm’s “trusted advisor” status and its ability to create “big ideas,” and the firm now handles a wide variety of integrated creative and consumer briefs in addition to the corporate work for which it is still best known.
+PBN was one of the first western firms to establish a foothold in Russia 28 years ago, building a solid portfolio of business that revolved around market access and public affairs work, primarily for western companies—expanding to Ukraine (it celebrated its 21st anniversary IN 2018) and then Kazakhstan (20 years).
+But the firm has diversified its business considerably in the past five years, emphasizing its “trusted advisor” status and its ability to generate “big ideas,” with 30% of local revenues generated by integrated assignments.

 We feel that the views of the reader are as important as the views of the writer.
 Please contact us at [email protected]Signup For Our Newsletter Media Kits/Editorial Calendar Jobs Postings A-Z News Sitemap